wallaby16/ssp-backend/README.md

 # Add policy to service account
 oc adm policy add-cluster-role-to-user ose:selfservice system:serviceaccount:ose-selfservice:ose-selfservice

+# Use the token of the service account in the container
 ```

 Just create a 'oc new-app' from the dockerfile.